-Recommendation 8: The Executive Committee should consider encouraging the introduction of some form of oral reporting by States, UNHCR and other organizations on progress in responding to Executive Committee Conclusions adopted at the previous session; this could be part of statements made at the Executive Committee under the item of the agenda dealing with "General Debate", or under the item "Consideration of Reports of the Work of the Standing Committee".
+Key Recommendation 1: The Executive Committee should consider the introduction of some form of oral reporting by States, UNHCR and other organizations on progress in responding to Executive Committee Conclusions adopted at the previous session.

-Recommendation 9: The Executive Committee should ensure that Conclusions on specific themes contain some provision for reporting on progress on implementation of the matters covered in the Conclusion.
+Key Recommendation 2: The Executive Committee should normally ensure that a Conclusion contains some provision for reporting on progress on implementation of the matters covered in the Conclusion.